-Hypokalemia is the situation in which the blood level of potassium is abnormally low.
-Potassium is important for a number of body functions, and small variations in the blood level of potassium can have serious effects on the body.
-Nerve and muscle cells, including those in the heart, are particularly vulnerable to changes in normal potassium levels.
-The most common reason for low potassium levels is not a decrease in intake but rather and excessive loss of potassium through vomiting, diarrhea, laxative use, and following certain surgical procedures to remove part of the intestines.
-Excessive loss of potassium from the kidneys and loss due to certain medications are other reasons for hypokalemia.
+Hypokalemia is a condition in which the blood level of potassium is abnormally low.
+Potassium is important for a number of body functions, and small variations in potassium levels can have serious effects on the body.
+Nerve and muscle cells, including those in the heart, are particularly vulnerable to changes in potassium levels.

 Food Portion Distortion : Correct Serving Size QuizQuestion

 A bagel 20 years ago was 3 inches in diameter and had 140 calories.
 How many calories do you think are in today's bagel?See Answer